 Proper handling and storage of venison are essential to prevent the growth of harmful bacteria and ensure food safety.
 Always refrigerate or freeze venison promptly after purchasing or hunting.
 Keep the meat at a temperature below 40°F (4°C) to inhibit bacterial growth.
 Additionally, follow good hygiene practices during preparation, such as washing hands thoroughly and cleaning utensils and surfaces that come into contact with raw venison.

-See also How to cook shaved steak for philly cheesesteak
+See also How long to cook steak in crock pot on high

 2. Thawing Venison